Baptisms (English & Spanish)

 The Sacrament of Marriage is a covenant, which is more than a contract.
 Covenant always expresses a relationship between persons.
 The marriage covenant refers to the relationship between the husband and wife, a permanent union of persons capable of knowing and loving each other and God.
 The celebration of marriage is also a liturgical act, appropriately held in a public liturgy at church.
 Catholics are urged to celebrate their marriage within the Eucharistic Liturgy. ~from the United States Catholic Catechism for Adults

-Marriages may be celebrated in any of the three churches in the North American Martyrs Parish.
+Marriages may be celebrated in at St. Christopher or St. Mary’s Church.
 Marriage arrangements vary from couple to couple.
 For example, if you are marrying another Catholic, someone baptized who is not Catholic, or someone not Catholic, your preparation will differ.
 You will meet together as a couple with your priest many times during your preparation, and will need to attend an Engaged Couples Conference offered by the Family Life Office.
 Arrangements must be made at least 6 months in advance of your wedding date.